Is surgery right for you?

 Radiation oncology is another very important topic.
 Technology has changed drastically and in the right direction regarding your treatment options here.
 The latest radiation techniques have been greatly improved.
 It’s disappointing to hear, but today some doctors get in a rut on radiation oncology and choose the option of the older “standard techniques” or whatever they have locally in their institution.

 Today there are many, many options available.
 With help, try to choose the best option for you.
-Learn about the top 2 or 3 and then make your decision.
+Learn about the top 2 or 3 for your specific case and then make your decision.
 I cannot express strongly enough the differences and importance of the various treatment options that are available.

 Do not always accept “standard” radiation treatment.
 As I mentioned earlier, when I ask patients to question their doctor about these new techniques, some are unaware of the new technology or know very little about it.